Divergent-Discourses/transkribus_utils/README.md

 ### Using the Paragraph Extractor

-After downloading the `.py` file, navigate to its home directory with the command line and call it with `python paragraph_extractor.py`.
+After downloading the `.py` file, navigate to its containing directory with the command line and call it with `python paragraph_extractor.py`.
 The user will then be prompted to input the filename, directory name, or path to file/directory.
 The corresponding .csv file will be output in the same directory as the final input object.